AlibabaCloudDocs/oss/intl.en-US/Tools/ossutil/Common commands/object-tagging (add, modify, query, and delete object tags).md

     ```

-## Delete object tags
+## Remove object tags

-Only the owner of a bucket and RAM users that have the DeleteObjectTagging permission can delete the tags of objects in the bucket.
+Only the owner of a bucket and RAM users that have the DeleteObjectTagging permission can remove the tags of objects in the bucket.

-The following examples show how to delete the tags of objects:
+The following examples show how to remove the tags of objects:

--   Delete the tags of an object
+-   Remove the tags of an object

-    Delete the tags of an object named exampleobject.txt in a bucket named examplebucket.
+    You can run the following command to remove the tags of an object named exampleobject.txt in a bucket named examplebucket:

     ```
     ./ossutil64 object-tagging --method delete oss://examplebucket/exampleobject.txt
     ```

--   Delete the tags of multiple objects
+-   Remove the tags of multiple objects

-    Delete tags of all objects whose names contain the "test" prefix in a bucket named examplebucket.
+    You can run the following command to remove the tags of all objects whose names contain the "test" prefix in a bucket named examplebucket:

     ```
     ./ossutil64 object-tagging --method delete oss://examplebucket/test -r
     ```

--   If the preceding commands are successful, an output similar to the following is returned to indicate the time used to delete tags:
+-   If the preceding commands are successful, an output similar to the following is returned to indicate the time used to remove tags:

     ```
     0.148970(s) elapsed